When I first began gardening myself, I had no idea all that there was to learn.

 When you are thinking about starting a garden you will need to decide what your goals are for the garden you will nurture.

-Have you ever wondered exactly what a “kitchen garden” is or how it differs from a regular vegetable garden?
+If so, have you wondered how it differs from a regular vegetable garden?

 For starters, a kitchen garden or potager (pronounced puh-ta-zhay), is a special kind of edible garden with a rich history tracing back to old English and French culinary gardens.